Our Ireland Travel Journal for 2007

 Portland, OR to Dublin

-Lack of sleep, jet lag and stress at driving on the wrong side of the road resulted in some tense marital moments, but we survived to arrive safely.
-This being the off season, we didn't expect much to be open, and we were not disappointed.
-The site was closed for the season and we were to early in the day at any rate.
+Lack of sleep, jet lag and stress at driving on the wrong side of the road resulted in some tense marital moments, but we survived and arrived safely at Mellifont.
+This being the off season, we didn't expect much to be open, and we were not disappointed in that regard.
+The site was closed for the season and we were too early in the day at any rate.
 We're not adverse to hopping a fence or slipping under a turnstile if there isn't anyone about.
-Gatehouse at Mellifont (42636 bytes)Doorway at Mellifont (63920 bytes) Why avoid an experience just because it doesn't appear to be open.
+Gatehouse at Mellifont (42636 bytes)Doorway at Mellifont (63920 bytes) Why avoid an experience just because it doesn't appear to be open?
 Chances are if you wait, no one will show up anyway.
-Don't be shy, apologize later.
-If the booth is open, offer to pay, chances are they'll wave you away.
+Don't be shy, apologize and/or pay later.
+If the booth is open when you come back, offer to pay, chances are they'll wave you away.
 There was no gate or turnstile (and no open restroom) so we went down the stairs to the site.
 Parts of the site were undergoing restoration and the scaffolding didn't do anything to improve the view.
 Restoration work is pretty common, but rarely is the entire site obscured.

-We wandered around Mellifont with no one in sight.
+We wandered around Mellifont as the sun was peeking up over the hills.
+The abbey itself isn't overly picturesque except for the octagonal lavabo where the monks used to wash up.
+No restroom open there either.
+There are what looks like cloister arches remaining that are very light in construction as opposed to the heavier columns in most monastic ruins.
+Most of the site is graveled and a little overly polished and pristine.
 The best part wasn't the abbey, but the bit above the parking lot.
-The abbey itself isn't overly picturesque except for the octagonal lavabo where the monks used to wash up.
-No restroom open here either.
-There are what looks like cloister arches remaining that are very light in construction.
-Most of the site is graveled and a little pristine.
-There is a small chapel with a view down to the gateway and a small graveyard above the car park.
-This area was much more interesting and less polished.
+There is a small chapel with a view down to the gateway entrance above the car park, and a small graveyard.
+This area was much more interesting and less polished than the main complex.
 The light was perfect, early morning and golden.
 Another good thing about this time of the year, the light is low on the horizon all day.
 This provides good light for photography pretty much all day.
 We were fortunate with the weather, very little rain and many dramatic clouds.
-The weather was on the chilly side, but we dressed in layers and had gloves.
+The weather was on the chilly side, but we were dressed in layers and had gloves .

 Donaghmore Church and Round Tower (61760 bytes)Gate near Donaghmore Church (254214 bytes) Jet lag caught up with us and we made a stop in the parking lot of Donaghmore Church and Round Tower in Co.
 Meath for a brief nap.
 We were not expecting the site, it just snuck up on us.
 The car park was large and out of site of the main road.
 Perfect for a quick recharge.
 Scott hopped out for a brief run around the site after the nap.
 Not a lot to see, there was a very nice metal gate at the back of the graveyard.
 There graveyard is clean and neat.
 The stone tower is in good shape, but not much else remains.
 It was pretty chilly out, so it was nice to get back into a warm car.

-St. Patrick's Holy Well (171008 bytes)St. Patrick's Holy Well (159703 bytes)We had never been to the Hill of Tara so off we went.
+St. Patrick's Holy Well (171008 bytes)St. Patrick's Holy Well (159703 bytes)We had never been to the Hill of Tara and when a sign appeared, off we went.
 We made a brief detour to a St. Patrick's Holy Well nearby.
 Not much to see, but here it is.
 The sign nearby had some history of the site.
 You should be able to read it if you click on the image to the left.
 The site is just a bit further down the road to the left of Tara.

 Hill of Tara (133698 bytes) Hill of Tara (216660 bytes) View from Hill of Tara (96808 bytes)